prathyvsh/Illustrated-Primers/README.md

 ## [A Topological Picturebook](https://amzn.to/2Clv1fd)
 ### George K. Francis

+A compendium of various topological transformations illustrated with rich visuals.

 ![Cover of A Topological Picturebook](./img/topological-picturebook-cover.jpg)

 ![Sample from A Topological Picturebook](./img/topological-picturebook-sample1.jpg)

 ![Sample from A Topological Picturebook](./img/topological-picturebook-sample2.jpg)

 ## [Proofs without words - Exercises in visual thinking](https://amzn.to/2OEKqth)

 ![Cover of Proofs without words](./img/proofs-without-words-cover.jpg)

-A collection of proofs that uses diagrams for illustration.
+A collection of proofs that uses diagrammatical reasoning .

 ## [The Shape of Space](https://amzn.to/2E592cZ)
 ### Jeffrey Weeks